 The siphon method is far from being appropriate for most people’s daily routines, as it is harder to execute correctly, and it takes time and requires more maintenance and cleaning.
 But the siphon has a really neat advantage: it does not rely on gravity to drive water through the bed of coffee.
 Instead, air inside the lower chamber is heated, causing it to expand and push water in the upper chamber.
 When the heat source is interrupted and the air contracts back to normal, this creates a large pressure difference between the lower and upper chambers, and sucks back water through the coffee bed, even if the coffee is ground fine enough to completely clog a V60 brew.

 These siphon mechanics open up a very interesting door: you can play with much finer grind sizes and much higher average extraction yields than a V60.
-The I want to present you today leverages this to reach much higher extraction yields than what can typically be done with a V60 brew (think of extraction yields 24% and above), while still getting a very clean cup free of oil or fine coffee particles.
+The method I want to present you today leverages this to reach much higher extraction yields than what can typically be done with a V60 brew (think of extraction yields 24% and above), while still getting a very clean cup free of oil or fine coffee particles.

 I am re-discovering a lot of the coffee stored in my freezer with this recipe; not all of them react very well to these very high extraction yields however.
 I recommend using this recipe only with coffee beans with very well developed roasts.
 Otherwise, some woody or astringent tastes may appear much more dominantly than they would in a ~20-22% extraction yield V60.
 When I receive a new bag of coffee I never tried, I won’t go directly try this siphon recipe on it.
 Instead, I’ll make a V60 with my usual Rao-style recipe, and if I notice that I can reach higher extraction yields than most other coffee (e.g., 22%), then I will try brewing it with this siphon recipe.